zalando/zalando.github.io/_docs/resources/licensing.md

 Code dependency which triggers the copyleft provision even when it is not distributed.
 If AGPL or RPL code is used to deliver a web-service such as Zalando.de, all code and code linked to the service must be licensed and distributed under AGPL.

 Use of software licensed under AGPL represents a big risk for Zalando, so even for projects which is not directly linked to any of our services, it must not be used as the benefits compared to the risk is small.

+## Guidance on Commons Clause, Server-Side Public License and similiar
+A new breed of licenses for open source projects, such as [Commons Clause](https://commonsclause.com/) and [Server-Side Public License]() are intended to limit use of open source software by cloud providers.
+While Zalando is not directly affected by these liceses, currently we do not recommend adopting dependencies which use any of these licenses:

+1. The licenses are not approved by OSI and is therefore not open source - furthermore, the language of these licenses are unclear in regards to what is proper commercial use, if in breach of any of these licenses, Zalando must publish all associated assets such as interfaces, build systems and modifications made.
+2. We use and support open source under the belief that it is the freedom to use, modify and distribute which have enabled its success.
+The projects using these licenses still enjoy the full freedoms and benefits from open source, but at the same time limit the freedom of others use of their code - we do not wish to support this development.

 ## Unlicensed code